Undergraduate Study in Urban and Regional Studies

 7. Successful completion of an exit project (credits vary based on option)

-Two bound copies must be submitted to the graduate field coordinator before the thesis degree deadline.
+Two bound copies must be submitted to the academic programs coordinator before the exit project degree deadline.
 See the academic programs coordinator in 106 West Sibley Hall for full instructions regarding formatting and binding guidelines.

-Beyond the core curriculum, the department offers three concentrations.
-The first two, Land Use and Environmental Planning and Economic Development Planning, are thematic, while the third, International Studies in Planning (ISP), is for students wishing to work outside the U.S. It is common for students in ISP to also work in the other two concentrations.
+Beyond the core curriculum, the department offers four concentrations.
+The first three, Land Use and Environmental Planning, Economic Development Planning, and Designing the City, are thematic, while the fourth, International Studies in Planning (ISP), is for students wishing to work outside the U.S. It is common for students in ISP to also work in the other three concentrations.

 Additional rules governing the M.R.P.
 Program: